 Claire Augier de Lajallet has extensive teaching experience, including private lessons in Paris, Würzburg and Munich, her participation as a harp teacher in the children's orchestra course "Les petites mains symphoniques", and her positions at the Camerloher Musikschule in Murnau am Staffelsee (2018-2019), the Jungendmusikschule Gräfelfing (2018-2019), the Simon-Mayer Mayr städische Musikschule Ingolstadt (2019-2020), the Musikfreies Zentrum München (2020-2021), the Musikschule Oberhaching (2019-2022), the Musikschule Schwarz (since 2017).
 Claire teaches exlusively private lessons in her studio in Munich Ostbahnhof.

 Always eager to learn, Claire embarked on a new musical adventure in the summer of 2018: learning the triple harp, which she followed in Milan with Chiara Granata.
 In 2019 and 2021, she performed at the Musica Antica festival in Urbino, Italy, where her interest in Renaissance and Baroque music led her.
 She studied with Nanja Breedijk at the CRD of Versailles in triple harp and basso continuo from 2019 to 2021 and is currently continuing with Tanja Vogrin at the Konservatorium Josef Fux in Graz, Austria.
-From 2023, she will continue her studies with Flora Papadopoulos at the famous Schola Cantorum in Basel, Switzerland.
+From 2023, she continues her studies with Flora Papadopoulos at the famous Schola Cantorum in Basel, Switzerland.